 On one side is a long bar offering beers and spirits.
-On the other lies endless amusement in the form of arcade and pinball machines (ie Pacman and Tetris).
+On the other lies endless amusement in the form of arcade and pinball machines such as Pacman and Tetris.

 As night time fell, we moved to a nearby neighborhood called Logan Park.
-It’s 2 stops on the blue line from Damen to the nearest station, California.
+This quarter, just 2 metro stops from Damen to California, has a lot going on.

 For dinner, we tried a German restaurant and beer hall called Das Radler.
 Reinforcing Chicago’s rich German heritage, the Radler’s surroundings were anything but.
 Mounted bicycles on the wall at the back, and contemporary Graffiti style prints give a modern edge to traditional Bavarian dining.

-I’ve 2 choices for travelers looking for boutique accommodation in Chicago.
+I’ve 2 sound choices if you’re looking for boutique accommodation in Chicago.
 The first is the fabulous Thompson Chicago.
 This 4-star hotel is in the Gold Coast neighborhood, which is right near the Magnificent Mile.
 Its design is chic yet also homey, and if you’re lucky to get a lake-view room, you won’t be disappointed.

 My second choice is The Robey in Wicker Park.
-It may not be downtown, but nonetheless, this Art Deco hotel’s a great place to stay in Chicago.
+It may not be downtown, but this Art Deco hotel’s a great place to stay when in Chicago.